genspace/iGEM2015/README.md

 Introduction page
-	? where should this live onits own page sub nav'd under homepage?

 	repeat the abstract, maybe with a little more words- ask Jen, also a doc has been started- Ellen to edit video that explains why the canal is interesting and Genspace’s past work on its microbiome- Ellen explain decision to do the two parts of the project (biosensor and mining the canal for extremophile pathways)